l3LUEPHOENIX/vision/README.md

 Lots more work to come... this is just the beginning of a greater project... hopefully.

+## Troubleshoot
+### Windows
+#### exec ./run.sh no such file or directory
+If when trying to run `docker compose up -d`, the log-source containers fail to launch, run: `git config --global core.autocrlf false`

+Then delete the repo and re-clone it.
+After that, try docker compose again.

 # Log Viewer Version 1.2
 View remote log contents in real time on a web page.